anjaustinftw/rust-fuel-consumption-calculator/README.md

 > `~$ sudo chmod +x fuel_cc`

-#### Get usage at the command line by calling the executable without any arguments
+#### Get usage at the command line by calling the executable without any arguments.
 > `~$ ./fuel_cc`

 > `Usage: ./[fuel_cc].exe [start miles (u32: Must be a positive integer.)] [end miles (u32: Must be a positive integer greater in value than the 'start miles' value.)] [gallons refilled (f32: Should contain decimal.)]`